 1 cl hr, 2 lab hrs, 2 cr Working individually or in teams, students consult with a variety of clients on the design and production of logos, posters, advertising campaigns, brochures and other promotional materials.
 Students are responsible for collecting research, conducting meetings, making presentations and following client guidelines.
 The role of deadlines and budgets is stressed.
 Students are expected to be involved in all phases of production.
-Coordinated with GRA 4800, The Graphic Arts Production Team.
-Prerequisite: ADV 3551 or ADV 3600 or ADV 3601 or ADV 3613 or ADV 3630 or ADV 3641
+Coordinated with GRA 4800, The Graphic Arts Production Team or ADV 3601 or ADV 3613 or ADV 3630 or ADV 3641